timuric/Content-generator-sketch-plugin/README.md

 1. In Sketch app `Plugins > Reveal Plugins folder...`
 2. Open Content Generator plugin folder
-3. Add your photos to Data > Photos > my-photos
+3. Add your photos to `Data > Photos > my-photos`

+Note: In order to add more than one custom image plugins you would have to add your folders with pictures to `Data > Photos` then make copies of modified plugins that would point to those folders.
+To modify a plugin to point to your folder you have to adjust only the last line in the plugin that contains [path](https://github.com/timuric/Content-generator-sketch-plugin/blob/master/Photos/My%20Photos.sketchplugin#L4).
+When modifying the path to the custom path make sure to type proper `"` symbol (watch out for autocorrect).

 ## Installation
 1. Download Zip and Extract it to a folder